ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_aws_iot_dynamodb/how-to-0-background.md

 The AWS IoT Core Rules Engine dramatically simplifies the development of IoT solutions by efficiently managing data flow and enabling complex, condition-based actions directly within the IoT infrastructure.
 This leads to more responsive, dynamic, and efficient IoT systems.

-In this learning path, you will learn how to use the Rules Engine from AWS IoT Core to capture data sent from the IoT emulator running on an Arm64-powered device.
+In this Learning Path, you learn how to use the Rules Engine from AWS IoT Core to capture data sent from the IoT emulator running on an Arm64-powered device.
 The data is automatically written to the DynamoDB database.